wiryaimd/google-search-api/README.md

 # google-search-api

-a special scraper that bypass recaptcha for search any website by any keyword using REST API (JSON produces)
+a special scraper that bypass recaptcha to search any website by any keyword using REST API (JSON produces)

 ## Prerequisites
 * Java 17